7 Reasons to Visit Victoria, B.C.

 Cuisine

 Greater Victoria’s enviable climate allows Islanders to grow, harvest, forage and prepare local dishes far beyond the typical growing season experienced by the rest of Canada.
-Many restaurants around Victoria have embraced the farm-to-table movement and are offering up some incredible dishes.
+Many restaurants around Victoria have embraced the farm-to-table and boat-to-bowl movements and are offering up some incredible dishes.
+In 2023, Victoria was named the #8 City for Food in the World by Condé Nast Traveller, a small city with big flavour.

 With British roots, it’s safe to say we’ve carried on some traditions, like afternoon tea.
 Around the city, visitors can find delicious and unique variations on this tradition.

 As the brunch capital of Canada, you’ll soon realize why the locals are highly committed to their weekend brunch plans.
-From egg bennies on a potato latke at The Village to the sleeping beauty pancakes at Nourish, Victoria offers an incredible brunch selection for every appetite.
+From Surf + Turf bennies at Vista 18 to Today's Best Brunch Things (a taste of a bunch of different stuff) at Friends of Dorothy to a Dandelion Delight at Nourish Kitchen & Cafe , Victoria offers an incredible brunch selection for every appetite.

 City of Gardens